- + 31Images

 Vento Latest Update

-Volkswagen Vento Engine and Transmission: The Vento is powered by a 1-litre turbo-petrol engine (110PS/175Nm).
-Transmission options include a 6-speed manual and a 6-speed AT.
+Volkswagen Vento Engine and Transmission: It gets a 1-litre turbo-petrol engine (110PS/175Nm), paired to a 6-speed manual transmission as standard, with the choice of an optional 6-speed AT.
 The claimed fuel efficiency figures from these engines are 17.69kmpl and 16.35kmpl, respectively.

-Volkswagen Vento Safety: Safety features on offer include up to four airbags, ABS with EBD, and rear parking sensors.
+Volkswagen Vento Safety: Safety features on the Vento include up to four airbags, ABS with EBD, and rear parking sensors.

 Volkswagen Vento Price

 The price of Volkswagen Vento starts at Rs.
-9.99 Lakh and goes upto Rs.
-14.45 Lakh.
-Volkswagen Vento is offered in 7 variants - the base model of Vento is 1.0 TSI Comfortline and the top variant Volkswagen Vento 1.0 TSI Highline Plus AT Matt Edition which comes at a price tag of Rs.
-14.45 Lakh.
+10.00 Lakh and goes upto Rs.
+14.44 Lakh.
+Volkswagen Vento is offered in 3 variants - the base model of Vento is 1.0 TSI Highline and the top variant Volkswagen Vento 1.0 TSI Highline Plus AT which comes at a price tag of Rs.
+14.44 Lakh.

 |Vento 1.0 TSI Highline999 cc, Manual, Petrol, 17.69 kmpl||Rs.10.00 Lakh*|